koendv/t12-958/README.md

 ### Changing temperature sensor

-CPU is the default temperature sensor.
-Please change to NTC or ONEWIRE, depending upon sensor used in the soldering iron handle, and save the settings.
+DS18B20 is the default temperature sensor.
+Change, depending upon sensor used in the soldering iron handle, and save the settings.

 E.g. for DS18B20, in the menu:

 - Cold End ⇨ Sensor ONEWIRE
-- Back
 - Save and Recall ⇨ Save
-- Back
-- Back

 ## Downloading firmware